Building Support

 Trump’s Tax Cuts and Jobs Act of 2017 only benefited people making more than $400,000 a year and corporations, DeFazio said at a Nov.
 22 press conference.

-But Biden’s $1.75 trillion bill?
+But Biden’s $1.75 trillion social spending bill?
 It’s the inverse of Trump’s signature legislation, he added.

 “As written in the House, 95 percent of the benefits will flow to people who earn less than $400,000 a year,” said DeFazio, who’s also the chair of the House Committee on Transportation and Infrastructure.
 “We’re turning what Trump did on its head.
 And we’re not borrowing to do it like he did.”